LupeBezz/healthier-berlin/README.md

 - Signature visible in real time
 - List of fellow supporters available with their location
 - Signature can be deleted

+Note: This website is not yet optimised for small screens, please take a look on a laptop or a bigger screen. <br/>

 ## previews <br/>